THE COMING OF THE KINGDOM OF GOD

 What is the manner of our redemption that is to draw near?
 It is the transforming us from a flesh and blood human being to a flesh and Spirit human being.
 “We shall be changed in a moment,” Paul declared.

 There may be some who maintain that this passage is referring to Jewish people.
-If such is the case, why isn't all that is said in the four Gospels directed only to Jewish people?
-Why isn't it just the Jews who must be born again to see the Kingdom; who must abide in Christ to bear fruit?
+If that is the case, why isn’t all that is said in the four Gospels directed only to Jewish people?
+Why isn’t it just the Jews who must be born again to see the Kingdom, who must abide in Christ to bear fruit?

 Changing the Gospel of the Kingdom of God to the Gospel of Going to Heaven is another example of spiritual blindness.
 I think it is time now to return to the Scriptures.

 Even so, when you see these things happening, you know that the kingdom of God is near.
 (Luke 21:31)

 It has been said that Israel becoming a nation is a sign that the Kingdom of God is near.
 But Jesus said, “When you see these things happening.”
 So Israel becoming a nation is not the sign that the Kingdom of God is near.
 Rather, it is the signs in the heavens and the upheavals of nature, people fainting from fear, that signify the nearness of the coming of the Kingdom of God to the earth.

 I tell you the truth, this generation will certainly not pass away until all these things have happened.
 (Luke 21:32)

 The verse above could mean that the Jewish race will not pass away until all that Jesus has stated has come to pass, or it could mean that the generation that experiences the tumult in the heavens and in nature will live to see the Lord return in power.